 Short-term Care: ER Visits

-This metric is a measure of the number of emergency room visits per 1,000 days of short-term patient care.
-Staying out of the emergency room is one way to gauge short-term care.
+This metric is a measure of the number of emergency room visits per 1,000 days of short-term care.
+Avoiding medical emergencies is one way to assess short-term care.

 Short-term Care: Facilitates Functional Improvement

 In Community First Medical Center, 69.52% Percentage of Resident